ANALYTICS SOLUTIONS2025-12-31

 Finally, while synthetic data may improve a model’s performance, it is usually not representative of the actual data used in production.

-It is almost always a very small subset of the data in production, and it may not contain the same features that a real-world application might use.
+It is typically a minimal subset of the data in production, and it may not include the same features a real-world application might use.

 This can lead to inaccuracies in a model’s predictions.